Week 5 - Kalman Filter and EKF

 Submission

-To implement the tasks, use the algorithm directory only; do not modify the rest of the simulator.
-The solution must work in the fresh simulator without any errors, and must generate the graphical outputs contained in the report.
+directory; do not modify the rest of the simulator.
+The solution must run without errors in a fresh instance of the simulator and must generate the graphical outputs included in the report.

-Create a single A4 report that will briefly describe your solution (few sentences for each task and an image, if makes sense).
+Create a single A4 report to the provided template that briefly describes your solution, with a few sentences for each task and an image where applicable.